octobercms/docs/plugin-registration.md

         ];
     }

-When you register the back-end navigation you can use localization strings for the `label` values.
-The localization is described in the [plugin localization](localization) article.
+When you register the back-end navigation you can use [localization strings](localization) for the `label` values.
+Back-end navigation can also be controlled by the `permissions` values and correspond to defined [back-end user permissions](../backend/users).

-The next example shows how to register back-end permission items.
-Permissions are defined with a permission key and description.
-In the back-end permission management user interface permissions are displayed as a checkbox list.
-Back-end controllers can use permissions defined by plugins for restricting the [user access](../backend/users) to pages or features.

-    public function registerPermissions()
-    {
-        return [
-            'acme.blog.access_posts'       => ['label' => 'Manage the blog posts'],
-            'acme.blog.access_categories'  => ['label' => 'Manage the blog categories']
-        ];
-    }

 <a name="mail-templates" class="anchor" href="#mail-templates"></a>
 ## Mail templates